LalitChauhan27/MySnakeGame/README.md

 # MySnakeGame

 MySnakeGame is a game like that we used to play in our keypad phones.
-It is compaitable for both Mobile as well as for PC.
+It is compatible for both Mobile as well as for PC.
 You can adjust the game speed to Slow, Moderate and Fast.
 You can also turn the Music On/Off.
 Score will have been start updating as soon as you start eating a apple(block).
 High score will have updated in the local storage.
 The project is hosted on www.mysnakegame.me

 **[Live Link](https://www.mysnakegame.me/)**